-The percentage of people in Clearwater who are college-educated is somewhat higher than the average US community of 21.84%: 27.86% of adults in Clearwater have at least a bachelor's degree.
+The overall education level of Clearwater is somewhat higher than in the average US city of 21.84%: 27.62% of adults 25 and older in the city have at least a bachelor's degree.

 The most common language spoken in Clearwater is English.
 Other important languages spoken here include Spanish and Greek.